-WPA Art Project, Chicago, May, 24,000 veterans of World War I (men in their 30s and 40s) were authorized for enrollment of veterans in their own conservation camps.
+WPA Art Project, Chicago, 1941 camp projects, did not have the manpower to manage the thousands of youths enrolling.
+On 11 May, 24,000 veterans of World War I (men in their 30s and 40s) were authorized for enrollment.
+Due to severe unrest and unemployment among the veterans, a partial solution to the problems was the enrollment of veterans in their own conservation camps.
 By 4 July 1933, approximately 275,000 youths, LEM, American Indians, and veterans were enrolled in the CCC.